raghuio/DevSecOps-Studio/README.md

 5. Compliance as code using Inspec
 6. QA security using ZAP, BDD-Security and Gauntlt
 7. Static tools like bandit, brakeman, windbags, gitrob, gitsecrets
 8. Security Monitoring using ELK stack.
+[TBD]

 > **Note:**

-> - We use this repo as companion to our Free [Practical DevSecOps course](https://www.teachera.io/devsecops-course/).
+> - We use this repo as companion to our [Practical DevSecOps course](https://eracorp.io/devsecops/).

-> - If you wish to join our free course, please click on __Join the course__ in the above link.
+> - If you wish to join our course, please click on the above link.

 ## How do I get set up? ###